 According to the Texas Transportation Code (§724), each person who operates a motor vehicle on Texas roadways has impliedly consented to provide a specimen of breath or blood if arrested for DWI if provided with a proper request by law enforcement that included the consequences of refusing.

-In short, by refusing or failing a field sobriety test your drivers license will likely be suspended.
+In short, by refusing or failing a field sobriety test your Texas Driver License will likely be suspended.

 We Have 15 Days to Fight For Your License